-Infographic: A Simple Guide On The Galveston Diet
+Infographic: A Simple Guide To The Galveston Diet

 The Galveston diet strikes a balance between intermittent fasting, a high-fat, low-carb diet, and a good serving of anti-inflammatory foods.
 It is a restrictive diet, so you must keep a close eye on what you eat.
-Check out the infographic below to learn more about the foods you can include and must stay away from in the Galveston diet
+Check out the infographic below to learn more about the foods you can include and foods you must away from in the Galveston diet

 The Final Word

 The Galveston diet is based on a 16/8 intermittent fasting schedule and consists of high-fat, low-carb, anti-inflammatory foods.
-Proponents claim that this diet can aid in weight loss and improve blood sugar levels and overall heart health.
+Proponents claim that this diet can aid in weight loss and improve blood sugar levels.
 However, there is limited research on the long-term effectiveness and safety of this diet.

 That said, this is not a fad diet but a holistic approach to a better life.
 It should be treated as a lifestyle change and not a short-term solution, only then it may cater to your health and wellness needs.
 Always opt for a well-balanced diet and exercise routine designed by a nutritionist especially for your body type and lifestyle to achieve sustainable weight loss.

 Frequently Asked Questions